-The team of Board Members of The Food Pantry at Columbia includes founding members and eight current board members who work tirelessly to manage the The Food Pantry's daily operations alongside committee members and volunteers.
-Click on each profile to learn more about each team member and their committee.
+The team of board members of The Food Pantry at Columbia includes founding members, current board members, and advisory board members, all of whom work tirelessly to manage the The Food Pantry at Columbia's daily operations alongside committee members and volunteers.
+Click on each profile to learn more about each team member.

 Ramond Curtis is a combat veteran who moved back to New York in 2012 after spending three years in Mexico working as an English teacher.
-He is the University Senator for the students of the School of General Studies, and the co-Chair of the Subcommittee for Students with Disabilities.
+He was the University Senator for the students of the School of General Studies from '16 to '18, and the co-Chair of the Subcommittee for Students with Disabilities.
 During his time as senator he worked to improve conditions at Columbia for low-income students and students with disabilities.
 After he graduated in May 2018, he and his husband continue to work as advocates in their community to bring positive and impactful change to those who need it most.

 Our Former Board Members

-The Food Pantry has had significant growth since inception and we would like to thank our past board members for their contributions in helping us along that journey.
+The Food Pantry at Columbia has had significant growth since inception, and we would like to thank our past board members for their contributions in helping us along that journey.

 Vice Chair of Communications